adebola-io/enjoy-your-day/README.md

     <h1 align="center">Enjoy Your Day</h1>
 </p>

-Enjoy Your Day is a simple progressive web application that provides and generates itineraries for your day to make it more enjoyable.
+_Enjoy Your Day_ is a simple, intuitive, offline-supported web application that generates itineraries to make each day a little more interesting.

 ## 🚀 Deployment